-She currently teaches Marketing and Field Immersion Experiences for Leadership Development (FIELD), a new, experiential field-based required course in the first year of the MBA Program.
-She also teaches Branding + Different, an elective course in the second year of the MBA program.
-In the past, she has taught marketing management, brand management, integrated marketing communications, and consumer behavior in the MBA and undergraduate programs at Simmons College, Boston University, and Northeastern University.
-She received the Simmons School of Management’s award for teaching excellence for her MBA teaching.
+She teaches two required courses in the first year of the MBA program: Marketing and Field Immersion Experiences for Leadership Development (FIELD), an experiential project based course.
+She serves as the module head for FIELD 3, which brings the entire first-year experience together by challenging students to synthesize the knowledge, skills, and tools acquired in their other courses within a real microbusiness they must design and launch themselves.
+She also has taught Branding + Different, an elective course in the second year of the MBA program.
+In the past, she has taught marketing management, brand management, integrated marketing communications, and consumer behavior in the MBA and undergraduate programs at Boston University, Northeastern University, and Simmons College.
+She received the Simmons School of Management’s Award for Teaching Excellence for her MBA teaching.
 She was awarded a Certificate of Distinction in Teaching at Harvard University for her undergraduate teaching.
-Her executive education teaching has included sessions in the “Taking Marketing Digital” and "Strategic Marketing Management" programs at Harvard Business School and in the "Strategic Marketing" and the "Digital Strategies" programs for arts and cultural organization leaders at National Arts Strategies.
+Her executive education teaching has included sessions in the Taking Marketing Digital and Strategic Marketing Management programs at Harvard Business School and for arts and cultural organization leaders at National Arts Strategies.

 She has written a series of teaching cases on branding, CRM, and digital marketing.
 Her case writing includes cases on Porsche, Pepsi, Longchamp, Accor Hotels, J.C.
 Penney, EMC, Tate Modern, Park Hotels, Peapod, Denver Museum of Nature & Science, Mavi Jeans, HourlyNerd, and Better World Books.
 Her HubSpot case was awarded The Case Centre Marketing Award in 2014.